TheoNaulet/mercurious_mobile/README.md

 > 🚨 Note: This application requires the Mercurious API to function.
 Please ensure that you have also set up the [Mercurious API](https://github.com/TheoNaulet/Mercurious-api) before running this application 🖥️.

+> ⚠️ Note: This project's early stages have been verified with the following setup configuration.
+We could not guarantee compatibility with the higher or lesser version:
+> npm version: 9.5.1
+> expo version: 6.3.8
+> react-native version: 0.72.1

 1. **Clone the Repository** 📥: Start by cloning this repository to your local machine.
 Open a terminal and run:
    ```sh
    git clone https://github.com/TheoNaulet/mercurious_mobile.git